Calculator · Last updated May 5, 2026

 If you test before that and get a negative, it could be too early — not necessarily a true negative.
 If you test on or after the earliest reliable date and get a negative but your period hasn't arrived, retest in 2–3 days.
 If you're still negative a week after a missed period, it's a true negative with very high confidence.

 First-morning urine is the most concentrated, so it gives you the best chance of a true positive on early tests.
 Drinking large amounts of water before testing dilutes hCG and can produce a false negative.
+If you've had a quantitative blood test, the hCG calculator can check whether your levels are rising at the expected rate.

 Why the two-week wait is so hard